alexanderLIberis/HypixelNick/README.md

-PLEAS don't use the code and don't learn from it i make this for the fun!!<<<
+PLEAS don't learn from it i make this for the fun!!<<<